-Much to our surprise we have been told by our lender that my Poppleton and Bishopthorpe property lawyer is not on the bank Solicitor panel.
-What can I do to be sure if this is correct?
+Much to our surprise we have been notified by our mortgage broker that my Poppleton and Bishopthorpe the law firm I have appointed is not on the bank Conveyancing panel.
+How can I check?

-You need to contact your Poppleton and Bishopthorpe conveyancer.
-You lawyer should notify you what has happened.
-Where they are not on the panel they may recommend you to a Poppleton and Bishopthorpe conveyancing practice that is on the conveyancing panel for your mortgage company.
+Your first step should be to contact your Poppleton and Bishopthorpe conveyancer.
+It is reasonable to expect your lawyer to advise you what has happened.
+Where they are not on the panel they may recommend you to a Poppleton and Bishopthorpe conveyancing firm that is on the approved list of lawyers for your bank.

 The Poppleton and Bishopthorpe conveyancing solicitors that just started acting on my house acquisition in Poppleton and Bishopthorpe have suddenly closed.
 I chose them because I had to have a firm on the Nationwide conveyancing panel and my previous Poppleton and Bishopthorpe lawyer was not.
 I paid them money in advance.
 What should be my next steps?

 If you have an estate agent involved then inform them straight away so that they advise the vendors that there may be a slight delay due to the problems encountered.
 Hopefully they will be sympathetic and urge their lawyer to send a new set of papers to your new solicitors.
 You should appoint new lawyers that are on the Nationwide conveyancing panel and notify the lender.
 If you have paid over any money, it will hopefully be held by the SRA as money in an intervened firm's bank accounts is transferred to the SRA.
 Then, the SRA or the intervention agent looks at the intervened firm's accounts to work out who the money belongs to.
 To claim your money you will need to contact the SRA.
 If the SRA cannot return money you are owed from the firm's bank accounts, or if they can only return part of the money, you can apply to the Compensation Fund for a grant.
 Your new solicitors should be in a position to help.